A Life With Vision

 A New Home

 With the addition of significant art donations from community members, the Art Center collection eventually outgrew its classroom home, creating the need for a larger, more permanent display space.
 With the blessing of Mrs. Yeargin, continuous support from SBISD’s Board of Trustees and a $600,000 donation from the Houston Coca-Cola Bottling Company, a site for the Altharetta Yeargin Art Museum was designated on the campus of the Westchester Academy for International Studies.
-SBISD’s architects partnered with the Smithsonian Institution in the planning and design of this stare-of-the-art facility, which includes three galleries, an art classroom, Kiva for presentations, and a vault for artwork storage.
+SBISD’s architects partnered with the Smithsonian Institution in the planning and design of this state-of-the-art facility, which includes three galleries, an art classroom, Kiva for presentations, and a vault for artwork storage.

 A Real-World Experience